 Some web hosts let you set up a web cron, which is a simple URL that the host will automatically visit at a scheduled time.
 If your web host lets you create a web cron, you can input the following URL in their hosting interface:

 Replace the XYZ by the super user 32 characters token_auth.
-To find the token_auth, log in as a super user in Piwik, click on the API link at the top and the token_auth is displayed on the page.
+To find the token_auth, log in as a super user in Piwik, click on Administration link in the top menu, then click the API link in the left and the token_auth is displayed on the page.

 You can test the web cron by pasting the URL in your browser, wait a few minutes for processing to finish and then check the output.

 The web cron should be triggered at least once per hour.
 You may also use a ‘Website Monitoring’ service (free or paid) to automatically request this page every hour.